adfinis/success-packages/hashicorp-vault-usage.md

 ## Authentication

-1. Login using a method, such as approle, userpass, etc.
+1. Login using a method (approle, userpass, etc.)
 2. Retreive a token.
 3. Use the token to access Vault.